SweetAlcatel/typescript-todo-app/README.md

 # TypeScript + React + Redux + Babel + Webpack 5

+## Included
+This app includes the requisite parts to demonstrate usage of React, Redux.
+Tooling to compile transpile ES5 using Webpack 5 and Babel.

 ## Credits
 Based on the work done by
 Dmitriy Sharapov - mrneey@gmail.com